-The 1960's were the years of revolution and exuberance not only from the stand point of world history but also in watch making.
-In 1964 Rolex released a watch made of 100% 18 karat white or yellow gold, sapphire crystal, and a double deployment bracelet.
+The 1960s were the years of revolution and exuberance not only from the standpoint of world history but also in watchmaking.
+In 1964 Rolex released the heaviest gold watch carved out from a single block designed in white or yellow gold, sapphire crystal, and a double deployment bracelet.
 The watch was named King Midas Rolex after an ancient Greek king who had a mystic touch that could turn anything into solid gold.
-At that time, Rolex King Midas was the heaviest, golden watch money could buy.

 There are a few highly collectable vintage Rolex models.
 Among them is Rolex Submariner 1680, the Single-Red Submariner.
 This Rolex Oyster Perpetual Submariner was one of the first Submariner watches to incorporate a date function.
 The coveted "red" Submariner was produced from 1967 to 1972 at which point the color of the word "Submariner" on the watch dial was changed from red to white.